Skip to content

 HitKeep AI chatbot analytics with KPI cards, conversation activity chart, and chatbot breakdown panels

-Conversation KPIs, timeseries activity, and chatbot-specific breakdowns on the AI Chatbots page.
+Conversation KPIs, timeseries activity, and chatbot-specific breakdowns on the Chatbots page.

-The AI Chatbots page focuses on on-site chatbot usage and outcomes:
+The Chatbots page (labeled Chatbots in the sidebar, route /ai-chatbots) focuses on on-site chatbot usage and outcomes:

 • conversation starts